Analogy — Definition and Examples

 Just as a sword is the weapon of a warrior, a pen is the weapon of a writer.

-A warrior uses his sword as a weapon, while a writer's weapon are their words written with their pen.
+A warrior uses his sword as a weapon, while a writer's weapon is their words written with their pen.

-In the next example, the analogy is comparing a book to a rollercoster:
+In the next example, the analogy is comparing a book to a rollercoaster:

-The plot of the book had many emotional highs and lows, making it feel like you rode the ups and downs of a roller coaster.
+The book's plot had many emotional highs and lows, making it feel like you rode the ups and downs of a rollercoaster.